Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Methodology

 If the nodes are permutation invariant, the resulting loss barrier is small and the minima are considered \textit{connected} in the manifold.
-A dense graph indicates a large manifold and results in $m(\theta,\lambda, n) \approx 1$.
+In other words, $m(\theta,\lambda, n)$ approximates a continuous manifold structure in the loss landscape where a high number of such connections, with $m(\theta,\lambda, n) \approx 1$, suggests the presence of a wide, relatively flat region of functionally equivalent minima — a \textit{manifold} in the sense of low-loss connectivity~\citep{simsek2021geometry}.

-Unlike \citet{entezari2021role}, we compute the loss barrier only between two consecutive nodes and ensure that the highest degree in the generated graph remains $2$.
-This mitigates the use of a \textit{bad} node i.e., a node not connected to any other nodes that would otherwise result in a reduction of the upper bound $e_\texttt{upper}$ from $^nC_2$ to $[^nC_2-(n-1)]$.
-The iterative generation of nodes approach also reduces the algorithmic complexity from $O(n^2)$ to $O(n)$, as $e_{upper}=n$ corresponds to the number of forward passes required to compute the metric.
-We provide the pseudo-code in Algorithm \ref{alg:metric}.
-Using this algorithm, we define our manifold metric for evaluating model expansion in the next section.
+Unlike \citet{entezari2021role}, our goal is to compute the loss barrier between $\theta$ and $\theta_i$ that are generated from the same model, where $i \in [1, n]$.\footnote{Our iterative generation of $\theta_i$ avoids selecting a \textit{bad} node—one that is not connected to any other nodes—which would reduce the number of valid comparisons when computing $m(\theta, \lambda, n)$.
+In such cases, the upper bound $e_\texttt{upper}$ would drop from $^nC_2$ to $[^nC_2 - (n - 1)]$, leading to wasted computation.} In this way, our iterative approach avoids computing barrier between all pairs of generated nodes which reduces algorithmic complexity from $O(n^2)$ to $O(n)$, since $e_\texttt{upper} = n$ matches the number of forward passes needed to compute the metric.
+We provide pseudo-code in Algorithm \ref{alg:metric} and an illustration in \autoref{fig:diag}.
+We define our manifold metric for evaluating model expansion in the next section.